theodoros1234/stylish-instagram-mobile/README.md

 # stylish-instagram-mobile
-Stylish theme for the mobile website of Instagram.
-I used it with the Stylish plugin for the Android version of Firefox.
+Stylish theme for the mobile website of Instagram I made back in 2019.
+I used it with the Stylish extension for the Android version of Firefox.